 Admission procedures and requirements

 Qualified students interested in pursuing the concurrent degrees will be required to complete the necessary paperwork to apply to the graduate program by January 1 of their junior year.
-The Geology Graduate Application Committee will review applications following the same procedure used for MS geology candidates, i.e., GRE scores, three letters of reference, and a personal statement.
+The Geology Graduate Application Committee will review applications following the same procedure used for MS geology candidates.
 A 3.5 or higher GPA will be required for concurrent degree candidates.

 Students intending to apply to the BS/MS geology degree will discuss research interests with the undergraduate advisor in their sophomore year, and identify possible graduate advisors with the relevant expertise before applying to the program in January of their junior year.
 The student and graduate advisor will agree between a thesis or creative component option.
 The student will also be considered for a TA or RA following the procedure currently in use in the geology program.